pomgui/database-pg/README.md

-# Database generic library
+# PosgreSQL Database library

 [![Package Version][package-image]][package-url]
 [![Open Issues][issues-image]][issues-url]

-@pomgui/database-mysql is a typescript library that provides an interface to execute the normal operations with a client [pg](https://www.npmjs.com/package/pg) database driver as connect, start transaction, commit, etc.
+@pomgui/database-pg is a typescript library that provides an interface to execute the normal operations with a client [pg](https://www.npmjs.com/package/pg) database driver as connect, start transaction, commit, etc.